mockcube/hello-world/README.md

 # hello-world

 Hello humans
-root-ho here.
+mockcube here.
 I enjoy coding in python and ruby{my world revolves around these two}.
 I think doing nothing is the best way to do something if you have nothing to do.